You are most welcome to use and forward this health article six, as long as it is entirely complete, to anyone, and in any way you wish...

 The fact that it exists is not the question, for most western scientists now know of such a force, but not how to keep it strong and balanced.

 There is a small gland at the base of your neck called the thymus gland, and in Chinese medicine, is said to control the flow of chi as well as its physical function of producing anti-bodies.
-The first gland to be affected by stress is the thymus.
-The energy system of the body is affected immediately and if left unchecked will lead to dis-ease.
+Stress effects the thymus.

 If you can find a way to stop the affects of stress, you are on the way to defeating the main cause of dis-ease.
 You need to develop a calm mind, which isn't always an easy thing to do.
 Meditation is completely foreign to most westerners, but Chinese exercises do not seem so strange because you are actively using the body to gain a relaxed mind.